LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

         return event

 This class is the class of your processor.
-The most important part is the process method.
+The most important part of processor is the process method.
 This method will be called when an event is passed to the processor.
-As you can see the default implementation is that process method returns the event `return event`.
+As you can see, the default implementation is that process method returns the event `return event`.
 Event must be always passed to the following component, another processor or sink.

 If you wish to use your new processor in our case `EnrichProcessor` You will need to reference it in `self.build` method.
 You can do that simply by adding it to `self.build` parameters.